 Text is stored in a simple ASCII format with no control characters.
-In this form it can be read into VIEW or most word-processing systems.
-For details of this and the file names used, see Appendix III.
+In this format, it can be read into VIEW or most word-processing systems.
+For details of this and the file names used, see "Appendix III - Formats of downloaded files".